mogliang/rongke.fema/SERVICES_README.md

-# FEMA Services Management Scripts
+# FMEA Services Management Scripts

 This directory contains shell scripts to manage both the webserver and client services as background processes.